 How much cannabis can I legally possess in Vermont?

-Adults 21 and over can possess up to 1 ounce of cannabis flower or 5 grams of concentrate.
-These limits apply to both residents and visitors.
+As of July 1, 2026, adults 21 and over can possess and purchase up to 2 ounces (56 grams) of cannabis flower and up to 10 grams of concentrate per transaction doubled from the previous limits under Act 176 (S.278).
+Verify current edible equivalent limits at ccb.vermont.gov.
 Licensed retailers track purchases to help customers stay within legal limits.

 Learn More About Vermont Cannabis Safety